Markiyan000/PlaneApp/README.md

-PlaneApp
+# PlaneApp

-Simple web project built on Java Servlets & JSP.

-The program has many useful features such as:
-1) from the airport:
+This is a simple web project for supporting the work of airport.

+User:
+- see list of planes
+- search flights by:
+     - days (today, tomorrow or other day)
+     - city (departure, arrival)
+     - sorting planes by time of departure

+Admin:
-      - add new plane
+- add new planes
 - delete plane
 - delete all planes
-      - read data from file.
+- read data from file

-2) from the user:
-      - see the list of planes
-      - search flights by:
-           -days (today, tomorrow, other day)
-           -city (departure, arrival).
-      - sorting planes by time of departure
+Server Side:
+- Java 8, Servlet API, Java Server Pages(JSP), JSTL
+Client Side:
+- HTML, CSS
+Data Storage:
+- File System (using Serialization API)